janpolowinski/task-processing-unit-for-dswarm/README.md

 # enables task execution (on the given data model with the given mappings into the given output data model)
 transform.do=true

-# to do ingest on-the-fly at task execution time, you need to disable init and ingest part and provide a valid prototype dataModelID
+# to do `ingest on-the-fly` at task execution time, you need to disable the init and ingest part and provide a valid prototype dataModelID
 task.do_ingest_on_the_fly=true

-# to do export on-the-fly at task execution time, you need to disable results.persistInDMP (otherwise, it would be written to the data hub)
+# to do `export on-the-fly` at task execution time, you need to disable results.persistInDMP (otherwise, it would be written to the data hub)
 # + you need to disable export part (otherwise it would be exported twice)
 task.do_export_on_the_fly=true